Newbie-coder09/Alarm_Clock-JAVA/README.md

 	}

 Details about code:
-* The code is self explainatory.
+* The code is self explanatory.
 * Contact me on Telegram @SOUL_AYU if you need any help.
-* You have to create a folder named "audio" outside src folder and paste any audio which have .wav extention with filename as music.wav to set it as default tone.
+* You have to create a folder named "audio" outside src folder and paste any audio which have .wav extantion with filename as music.wav to set it as default tone.
 Check this video for help: https://www.youtube.com/watch?v=IgfcSr3NlG0&ab_channel=RyiSnow

 Issues:
 * Maximum alarms that can be set is 3.